 We know many of our students are new to auditioning, so check out our audition guide for helpful information!

 Graduates of the Conservatory and Music Improv programs are invited to audition for our House Ensembles.
 The next auditions are TBA.
 The sign-up link will be available on the House Ensembles information page.
 Auditions are held periodically throughout the year.

 Conservatory - Auditions are held every term.
 Dates and prerequisites can be found on the Conservatory program info page.
 If you have not completed the prerequisite requirements at The Second City, please submit your information via this submission form and your approval to audition will be confirmed or another program will be recommended for you.

 Music Improv program - Auditions are held generally every term but can change.
 Dates and prerequisites can be found on the Music Improv program info page.

-Coached ensembles - These are a great opportunity for all A-E and IFA students.
+Coached Ensembles - These are a great opportunity for all A-E and IFA students.
 A number of ensembles will be created and coached by our fantastic faculty members.
 Each ensemble gets a multi-week run in the Skybox Theater on Thursday nights at 10:30pm.
-The next auditions are on Sunday, September 21.
+The next auditions are on Sunday, February 1.
 Sign-up for an audition time here.